Roswell Weidner

 Roswell Weidner (September 18, 1911 – September 22, 1999) was an American artist known for his paintings, charcoal and pastel drawings, and prints.
 His subject matter included still life, landscapes, and portraits.
 He was a student at the Pennsylvania Academy of the Fine Arts (PAFA) city school and country school in Chester Springs, and the Barnes Foundation.

-He worked in the Works Progress Administration Arts Project during the Great Depression and in a shipyard as an expediter during World War II.
+Weidner worked in the Works Progress Administration Arts Project during the Great Depression and in a shipyard as an expediter during World War II.
 Weidner began teaching at the Pennsylvania Academy of the Fine Arts in 1938.
 He was associated with the academy for 66 years, first as a student and later as a teacher, until his retirement in 1996.